Shariquezafar007/E-commerce-sales-analysis-Dashboard/README.md

 # E-commerce-sales-analysis-Dashboard creation Using by Power bi
 ## 📝 Project Objective
-The objective of this project is to build an interactive Power BI dashboard that provides detailed insights into e-commerce sales performance across various dimensions.
+The objective of this project is to build an interactive Power BI dashboard that provides detailed insights into the e-commerce sales performance across various dimensions.
 This dashboard allows users to analyze and monitor sales data efficiently by visualizing key metrics and trends.

 ###🎯 Key Goals
 - Track total Sales Amount, Quantity Sold, Profit, and Average Order Value.